DizzionEnterprise DaaS · 2021, 2023

-Outcome 100+ screens redesigned end to end for the global Desktop-as-a-Service leader.
-Design system from scratch, dual light + dark themes, verified Clutch 5.0.
+Outcome100+ screens redesigned end to end for Dizzion’s Cosmos Control Center.
+A complete UX overhaul, a component-based design system from scratch, dual light and dark themes, and verified Clutch 5.0.

 ★★★★★